Guam Museum: Establishment and destruction

-The Guam Museum was founded by the America Legion Mid-Pacific Post 1 in 1932 in Agana, Guam (present-day Hagåtña).
+The Guam Museum was founded by the American Legion Mid-Pacific Post 1 in 1932 in Agana, Guam (present-day Hagåtña).
 The American Legion operated the museum from its establishment in 1932 until 1936, when control was transferred to the United States Navy.
 That same year, Guam Governor George A. Alexander officially established the Guam Museum as a government institution through an executive order.
 The museum's early collection included documents and artifact's from the island's pre-Spanish period.

-Guam was invaded by the Japanese in December 1941 and occupied until 1944.
+Guam was invaded by the Empire of Japan in December 1941 and occupied until 1944.
 The original museum building, along with its entire collection, was destroyed during the 1944 Battle of Guam in which American forces liberated the island from Japanese control.

 Temporary locations

-No new museum building was constructed during the post-World War II period.
+No new museum building was constructed during the postwar period.
 On November 24, 1953, Governor Ford Quint Elvidge established the Parks, Monuments, and Museum Committee to re-establish the Guam Museum.
 The Governor also tasked the Guam Museum with the preservation of Spanish colonial structures and researching the island's history, folklore, and geology.
 Governor Elvidge appointed Dr. J. Henry Baird as the curator of the Guam Museum and chairman of the Parks, Monuments, and Museum Committee.
 Still, no structure to house the Guam Museum was built.

-Former Senator Tony Palomo, a journalist and historian who specialized in Guam, served as the Director of the Guam Museum from December 1995 until his retirement on June 13, 2007.
+Former Senator Antonio Palomo, a journalist and historian who specialized in Guam, served as the director of the Guam Museum from December 1995 until his retirement on June 13, 2007.
 Palomo supported the creation of a permanent building for the museum.

 An exhibition of Guam's history, operated by the Guam Museum, opened within the Micronesia Mall in April 2004.
 The exhibit, which was run by the Guam Museum, attracted 200,000 visitors.